-BACHELOR OF PASTORAL MINISTRY (FOR STUDENTS LIVING OUTSIDE OF THE USA)
+BACHELOR OF THEOLOGY IN MISSIONAL LEADERSHIP (FOR STUDENTS LIVING OUTSIDE OF THE USA)

-This TISOT Bachelor of Pastoral Ministry (BPM) is designed for pastors living outside of the United States.
+This TISOT Bachelor of Theology in Missional Leadership (BTML) is designed for pastors living outside of the United States.
 The program will increase their effectiveness in leading the local congregation to finish the Great Commission and impacting their nation or people group with the Gospel of Jesus Christ.
 Students will direct a process of revitalization within their congregation that includes forming sequential disciple making small groups, church planting, apprenticing leaders, and teacher training.
 Students will improve their skills in Bible study, sermon preparation and delivery, and learning to teach their whole congregation Bible survey, evangelism, church history, and doctrine.
 Finally, students will be trained as trainers and will serve as part of a team to train a cohort of pastors in these foundational principles.
-This program is authorized as a religious-exempt degree and has received ATA program accreditation.
+The BTML has been program accredited by the Asia Theological Association (World Evangelical Alliance member).